manohar27/qwik-slides/slides.md

 # Evolution of web development

 <!--
-Quick recap of things were
+Quick recap of how things were
 -->

 ---